 MSc Medical Microbiology / Course details

-Our long-running MSc Medical Microbiology course is ideal if you are a graduate looking to develop your skills as a microbiologist.
+Our long-running MSc Medical Microbiology course is ideal if you are a graduate or professional looking to develop or enhance your skills as a microbiologist.

-The course is unique because you will spend much of your time actually in the laboratory, learning how to be a microbiologist.
-You will cover the medical and molecular aspects of bacteriology, virology, mycology and immunity to infection.
+The course is unique because you will spend much of your time in the laboratory, learning how to be a hands-on microbiologist.
+You will cover medical and molecular aspects of microbiology and immunity to infection, incorporating traditional and current methods of laboratory diagnosis, treatment, epidemiology and management of infection.

 We aim to provide you with an understanding of the scientific basis of traditional and modern microbiological concepts.